Emotional Pain and Suicide

 Have you ever felt someones emotional pain so much that it made you burst into uncontrollable tears?

 This is what happen to me about 3 weeks ago.
-My husband and I live in an apartment.
-There was some plumbing done and some of the drywall needed to be replaced.
-Our caretaker told us that someone would be coming out to fix it soon and would be given keys to enter our suite.
+My husband and I live in an apartment and there was some plumbing and drywall that needed to be replaced.
+Our caretaker told us that someone would be coming out to fix it soon and would be given keys to enter our suite in which we agreed.

-The afternoon the man came I was already home.
-He seemed like a nice man.
-He was in his mid-fifties.
-I sensed something from him, but at first wasn't sure what it was.
+The worker came in the afternoon and I was already home.
+He seemed like a nice man and I would guess that he was in his mid-fifties.
+I sensed something from him, but at first I wasn't sure what it was.
 We chatted about the apartment, agency and the repairs.
 He said he was sorry that he didn't come sooner to finish the work.
-He also mentioned that it because he had some family problems.
-At that time I sensed that he didn't really want to talk about it.
+He also mentioned that it was because he had some family problems.
+I said that it was fine.
+At that time, I sensed that he didn't really want to talk about it.
 He just worked and chatted about everyday things.

 An hour went by and then my husband arrived home.
 They talked about the repairs and stuff of that nature too.
 The man then said he had to get some supplies from his truck and would be back shortly.
-When he left I said "something really bad happen and I think it has to do with children" to my husband.
+When he left I said to my husband "something really bad happen and I think it has to do with children".
 He also sensed that something bad happen.
 I suddenly felt a rush of emotional pain and burst out into tears.
 It was like I felt this man's pain for a few minutes.
 I wiped my tears just as he was coming back in the door.

 A Suicide Note